softlander/mypass-id-wallet/README.md

 To start the build process, run `yarn ios` or `yarn android`.

 ## Credits
-We acknowledge and are grateful to **IOTA Identity** team and their [open sorce project](https://github.com/iotaledger/identity.rs).
+We acknowledge and are grateful to **IOTA Identity** team and their [open source project](https://github.com/iotaledger/identity.rs).
 This work is adopted for our use case scenario from **IOTA Identity** team's [selv-mobile project](https://github.com/iotaledger/selv-mobile).